SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 XXX OUTLINE XXX

+* Call this memory safety?
 * “Safe” means the compiler verifies, at compile time:
     - Values are set before being read — no uninitialized data
     - Arrays and buffers are accessed only at valid indexes — no out-of-bounds access
     - Memory is accessed only during the value’s lifetime — no use-after-free errors or wild pointers
     - Access to memory overlaps only in provably safe ways — no races
-* In addition, for programs that use concurrency, XXX
-* When you see APIs whose name starts with “unsafe” this means you take on the responsability for these guarantees
+* When you see APIs whose name starts with “unsafe” this means you take on the responsibility for these guarantees

 <!-- XXX Borrow terminology from this blog post
 https://www.swift.org/blog/swift-5.10-released/